Quick Answer

 Fire palettes almost always need something quieter around them so the room still feels balanced.

-What Usually Weakens Fire Element Color
+What Weakens Fire Element Color

 What to avoid with fire element colors